Odor’s homer sends Rangers past Twins 4-1 in 11 innings

 Rangers: Texas returns from the break with a four-game home series against Houston.
 The Rangers haven’t announced their rotation coming out of the break, but RHP Lance Lynn (11-4, 3.91 ERA) will likely start the first game of the series on Thursday.

 Twins: Following the All-Star Game in Cleveland, Minnesota will have a three-game road series against their division rivals, the Indians, starting Friday.
-Manager Rocco Baldelli wasn’t ready to announce his rotation coming out of the break.
+Baldelli wasn’t ready to announce his rotation coming out of the break.

 For more AP baseball coverage: https://apnews.com/tag/MLBbaseball